 While mobile apps were once something only accessible to big businesses with even bigger marketing budgets, it’s now possible for small businesses like salons to create their own app without having to learn how to code.
 Some of the benefits of an app for a hair salon include in-app booking, push notifications, and loyalty programs.
 Apps are an excellent way to boost customer loyalty without having to spend big on producing physical loyalty cards.
 You can even create a geofence (a virtual geographic boundary) around your salon premises and send special offers in the form of push notifications straight to people’s phones that are in your area.

 Put together a monthly giveaway that all clients that rebook are automatically entered to win.
 Announce the winner at end of the month on social media.
-A win/win – it increases pre-booking rate and social media engagement, as well as creates client loyalty.
+A win/win.
+Increase rebooking/pre-booking rates, increase social media engagement, and create client loyalty.